carlosissac/mod10hwnotetaker/README.md

 ## GIF

-Below is a quick demo walkingthorugh the main app functionality using a GIF.
+Below is a quick demo walk through the main app functionality using a GIF.

 ![image](./public/assets/images/mod11hwnotetaker.gif)